Dual Degrees

 Students must be enrolled in the BS in Nutrition program before applying to the BS NUTR/MPH dual degree program.
 Students must have a cumulative GPA of at least 3.3 to be considered for admission to the dual-degree program.

 Students admitted to the dual degree program with the MPH are considered to be provisionally admitted.
-Admission is conditional upon earning a grade of B or higher in the approved crossover courses (see Program-at-a-Glance below).
-Students who do not obtain a B or higher in all four courses will remain a Nutrition major, but may not be eligible to continue in the BS NUTR/MPH program.
+Admission is conditional upon earning a grade of B or higher in the approved crossover courses.
+Students who do not obtain a B or higher in all courses will remain a Nutrition major, but may not be eligible to continue in the BS NUTR/MPH program.

 The link to the online application form is made available here at least three weeks prior to the admission deadline on the Milken Institute School of Public Health Undergraduate Programs page.
 A complete application includes:

-1. The Statement of Purpose should explain how you became interested in your field of choice; the contribution you hope to make to your field; and how you believe GW's program will help you reach your career goals.
+1. A personal statement which should explain how you became interested in your field of choice; the contribution you hope to make to your field; and how you believe GW's program will help you reach your career goals.
 If there is anything unusual in your transcripts, standardized testing, or resume that you wish to explain to the admissions committee, please include this information in your Statement of Purpose.

 2. Two letters of recommendation - faculty members preferred;